rahulchandra-cu/NYPDShootingAnalysis/README.md

-# NYPDShootingAnalysis
+# NYPD Shooting Incident Data Report
-NYPD Shooting Incident Data Report
+This report is to analyze NYPD Shooting data on public dataset made available on NYPD website.
+R Markdown is used for this analysis.